forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > __Rolling publication__ since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
 Here it is argued that the observed tolerable symptoms do *not* guarantee safety.
 Safety is relative: for risk persons of old age, no short term adverse effects is enough for vaccines to be much safer than to catch possibly life-threating Covid.
 However for young for whom Covid is mostly similar to common cold or a flu, just knowing there are no serious adverse and diagnoseable effects in the next months, does not at all mean a vaccine is safe.

-> Some adverse effects are **speculative** but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
-People may have life-long adverse effects or even die for a supposed considerate and safe action. // I just read yesterday (12.6.21) about a 18 year old person who died due to thrombosis likely because of vaccination.
+> The adverse effects below are **speculative** and if they should occur they likely will occur only rarely but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
+People may have possibly long lasting adverse effects or even die for a supposed considerate and safe action. // I read on the 12.6.21 about a 18 year old person who died due to thrombosis likely because of vaccination, which pushed me to go out with the speculative concerns below.

-> Additionally it is summer for the coming months on the northern hemisphere and so no need to rush vaccinating the young and healthy persons: in most regions the indoor air will not be very dry and so severe cases will be low anyways.

 > My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
-However, I am not sure whether anybody understands RNA.
+However anybody understands RNA?
 RNA can do a lot.
-In public discussions about 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and that it is only used to message protein-encodings:
-> * RNA is always degraded fast?
-As mRNA to be translated to a well defined protein this is to some extent true, since one break is enough to prevent a translation to the protein.
-In general however, this is *wrong* since pieces of the RNA or the RNA in rearranged form can continue to exist.
-E.g. ribosomes largely consists of RNA.
-Many viruses including coronaviruses encode their genome in RNA, when RNA would be degraded fast, there wouldn't be many RNA viruses.
+RNA is often set equal to mRNA which is translated to proteins.
+RNA is much more and only a small fraction all RNA is translated to proteins.
+Most RNA has regulatory or enzymatic functions.
+E.g. RNA is used by the cells for communication, RNA regulates the translation of mRNA and many cell intern enzymes are RNA.
+Also the properties of RNA vary with the functions: E.g. the life time of mRNA produced in the nucleus is usually short: One break is usually enough to prevent the translation to the functional protein and mRNA is strictly regulated which includes the lifetime.
+In general however, RNA can have a long life time: E.g. RNA ribosomes largely consists of RNA.
+Many viruses including coronaviruses and influenza encode their genome in RNA.
-> * RNA is  just a messenger for protein translation?
-Not completely wrong, since a small fraction of all RNA is indeed used to message proteins but RNA does much more.
-Most RNA has other functions than to encode proteins.

 > I am thankful to be informed when and which of the points below are wrong or the safety regarding them is known.

-> __entire page is in work__
+> __entire page is in work and speculative__

-> ##### Comment 9.12. (adapted 19.12.21)
+> ##### Comment 9.12. (adapted 19./24.12.21)
 > (originally published in the updated section)
 > The formulations in this chapter are often *dramatic*.
 (20.12. changes to more factual formulations in work)
 > * Once to motivate investigations/publications on the cell and tissue tropism and to opt against vaccination of the young until the mechanisms of action are clarified/published.
-> * The formulations are left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
+> * To some extent the formulations are left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
 Across the world a large share of the people below 30 years is not yet vaccinated and additionally repeated vaccination - commonly referred as 'boosters' - is considered/carried out.

-> Many mentioned effects are possibly unlikely, possibly 1 in 100 or 1000 or less.
-Possible adverse effects often are random and depend for example on how accurately the vaccine is administrated to the deltoid muscle and whether draining lymph or blood vessels (even tiny ones could be adverse) are hit.
+> Many mentioned of the speculative even if they should occur are likely rare, possibly 1 in 100 or 1000 or less.
+Possible adverse effects often are random and depend for example on how accurately the vaccine is administrated to the deltoid muscle and whether a draining lymph or a tiny blood vessel is hit.

-> Tn my opinion any vaccination (1st, 2nd, 3rd, ...) for the young should be stopped right now, both for epidemiological reasons due to escape mutations and for adverse effects, rare events also add up.
+> In my opinion, the current spike targeting vaccines are not ideal for epidemiological reasons since the spike undergoes frequent mutations which can yield to escape forms and even changes of the tropism.
+So for epidemiological reasons alone a stop of vaccinating those not at risk for severe Covid can be considered.
+For people at risk for severe Covid any vaccination which provides protection against severe Covid is recommended though.

+> The speculative adverse effects below are most relevant for children or repeated vaccination.

-> 9.12. *Transparency of adverse Effects:* If it there would known that there are previously unknown possible adverse effects from the vaccines, in my opinion the most important is to go transparently public with these.
+> 9.12. *Transparency of adverse Effects:* If it there would known that there are previously unknown/unpublished adverse events from the vaccines, in my opinion the most important is to go transparently public.
 > * A fond for the affected could be founded.
-> * Supervision and if necessary treatments or other precautions measures could be initiated for those affected.
+> * Supervision and if necessary treatments and other precautions measures could be initiated for those affected.
 > * Trying to hide possible adverse effect could have extremely high costs both within and between societies and countries - and the world in the long run.
 To costs likely scale with time.

 > 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
 Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
 The longer transparency and equality before law are lost, to harder it is to reintroduce them.